-- 1. The approved development is a Material Change of Use "Low Impact Industry" as defined in the Planning Scheme and as shown on the approved plans. - A development permit for building works must be obtained prior to commencing construction of the "Low Impact Industry". - 3.
+- 1. The approved development is a Material Change of Use "Medium Impact Industry Use" as defined in the Planning Scheme and as shown on the approved plans. - 2.
 The approved development is to be carried out generally in accordance with the following approved plans/documents and subject to approval conditions.
 Where there is any conflict between the approval conditions and the details shown on the approved plans, the approval conditions prevail.